 ART+COM was commissioned by the city of Kassel to present the documenta exhibitions in mobile form through digital media.

-The largest art exhibition in the world goes on tour in a 15 meters long truck as part of Kassel’s application to become the Cultural Capital of Europe in 2010 and to celebrate its 50th anniversary.
-Inside the truck in front of the original posters from the eleven documenta exhibitions so far is an 11 meters long interactive table installation.
+The largest art exhibition in the world went on tour in a 15 meters long truck as part of Kassel’s application to become the Cultural Capital of Europe in 2010 and to celebrate its 50th anniversary.
+Inside the truck in front of the original posters from the previous eleven documenta exhibitions was an 11 meters long interactive table installation.

 The documenta toured around the German cities of Berlin, Leipzig, Munich, Stuttgart, Frankfurt, Wiesbaden, Bonn, Düsseldorf, Hamburg, Hanover and Kassel from March 15th to April 14th 2005.
 Since September 2006, the installation has found a permanent home in the documenta archive in Kassel.

 The project was initiated by Prof. Klaus Siebenhaar and realized in cooperation with Art Department Babelsberg.